ThienDuc3112/Reactjs-blog-frontend/README.md

 # My blog post frontend

+This is a project I made during my first semester at NUS

+I now deem this code finish and any further commit is just me making marginal improvement

 Read this spagetti code at your own risk

 Side effect of reading this include:
   - losing fate in humanity
-  - blindness
   - extreme cringe and disgust
-  - cancer (why not lol)
+  - cancer (cuz everything cause you cancer)

-If you ask me to explain anything, I will just freeze up lol
+If you ask me to explain anything, I will just freeze up cuz I won't remember why I did the thing that I did